 Several uterine transplants from living donors have been carried out in Sweden within the scope of a study.
 The woman in the photo has no relation to the study.
 Photo credit xmocb

-The current research is based on the nine uterine transplants from living donors carried out in 2013, under the leadership of Mats Brännström, professor of obstetrics and gynecology at the University of Gothenburg, and chief physician at Sahlgrenska University Hospital.
+The current research is based on the nine uterine transplants from living donors carried out in 2013, under the leadership of Mats Brännström, professor of obstetrics and gynaecology at the University of Gothenburg, and chief physician at Sahlgrenska University Hospital.

 The transplants were performed within the scope of the world’s first systematic, scientifically based study in the field.
 After the first birth in Gothenburg in 2014, there were a further seven births, before a woman outside Sweden had a baby after a uterine transplant.